Guidance

 Development plan timetable dataset

-For local plans, minerals plans, and waste plans being produced under the new local plans process, your timetable must include a entry for each of the following events:
+For local plans, minerals and waste plans your timetable must include an entry for each of the following development-plan-event field values where applicable:

 • scoping-consultation-start